Gavin Keith Hough

 Gavin

 Ps the photo is from many years ago.
 My brother Matthew is on the left.
 It was taken on New Years Eve in Sydney, Australia.
 It was a once in a lifetime trip that I got to share with him and a small group of my closest friends.
-And a huge shout out to those friends who supported me in looking out for him on that trip.
+I finish with a huge shout out and thank you to those friends who supported me in looking out for him on that trip.
+The boys even took care of him on the return leg home, whilst I continued on to New Zealand and continue to look out for him to this day.
+Stuart, Neil, Lee, Stephen, Paul & Mark - I don't think I have ever told any of you how much that meant to me.

 My Achievements